harihardiyan/Asymmetric-Oscillator-/README.md

 ```

 ## 7. License
 This project is licensed under the **MIT License**.

-(See the LICENSE file for details).
+Copyright (c) 2026 Hari Hardiyan

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions...

 ## 8. Citation
+If this research code is used in scientific publications, please cite as:
-> **Hardiyan, H. (2026).** *Stability of Parity-Broken Quantum Oscillators via JAX-Accelerated Curvature Matrices.* GitHub: harihardiyan/Duffing-Oscillator-via-Spectral-Curvature.
+> **Hardiyan, H. (2026).** *Structural Stability of Parity-Broken Quantum Oscillators via JAX-Accelerated Curvature Matrices.* GitHub: [harihardiyan/Asymmetric-Oscillator-](https://github.com/harihardiyan/Asymmetric-Oscillator-).

 ---
-*Developed with AI Tamer and Microsoft Copilot.*
+*Facilitated by AI Tamer and Microsoft Copilot as part of a computational physics development initiative.*

 ---